The Ultimate Super Bowl 2020 Drinking Game

 Super Bowl Sunday is one of those national events that bring all kinds of people together.
 But I am personally of the opinion that the halftime show is the real institution here – rarely do we ever get the chance to witness such titanic levels of talent, musical virtuosity, and masterful choreography.
 And with JLo and Shakira sharing the stage, their performance might rival that of the athletes.

 The Super Bowl is a big night for sports, a big night in music, and a big night for ads.
 But it's also a big night for food and drink.
-The Super Bowl will be littered with ads featuring celebrities, and TikTokers promoting everything from McDonald’s to Bud Lite Seltzer.
+The Super Bowl will be littered with ads featuring celebrities, and TikTokers promoting everything from McDonald’s to Bud Light Seltzer.
 And at home, there will be wings, there will dip, and there will be a snack assortment and an array of small hot appetizers.
 And for those of you who so choose and are also of legal drinking age, there will be alcohol.

 Advertisement